 I design guitar pedals for a living so I am familiar with the negative tip configuration, this is why I was hoping to use it.

 Yeah sounds about right.
 Let us all know how it turns out.
 In my original post I ordered a handful of parts so I could build a demo circuit as fast as possible with the intention of fine tuning it later but I got busy with another project.
 It turns out my "let's hurry and body work and paint a truck before it gets too cold" project turned into a two vehicle, two month ordeal because of rust repair and weather.This is a PFET used for power switching in portable applications.

 I would imagine the schottky diode just needs a low forward voltage, I would imagine the 1N5819 would work for the circuit.

 The pull down resistance is likely 100k or 1Meg.
 The cap value just needs to be big enough to hold a charge when the FET turns on or off.

-I would use the Red Board, but the charging current of 1A is annoying if my batteries are 6.8A.
+You have to be careful with charging lithium ion cells.
+The faster you charge them, the more likely something bad could happen.
+Also, charging lithium ion cells fast can shorten the life of the battery.I would use the Red Board, but the charging current of 1A is annoying if my batteries are 6.8A.
 Its going to take a long time to charge.
 The TP5100 is a better option if I want to use a 2s2p configuration with my cells.